ismaelucky342/U-Tad/README.md

 # U-Tad

-Projects and content carried out during my B.S.
-Double Degree in Computational Mathematics and Computer Science
+Projects and content carried out during my  Double Degree in Computer Science and Computational Mathematics

+The repository will be organized by academic year, semester and finally by subject, where I have stored practical materials from the subjects, personal projects and exams.
 # 1st Course:
 Q1:
 - Introduction to Programming I	(C)